rob550-docs/rob550-docs.github.io/docs/botlab/setup-guide/mbot-system-setup.md

 **Unsuccessful Firmware Flashing:** If the firmware doesn't flash correctly, repeat the calibration and firmware flashing steps.
 Open a second terminal window with Minicom to monitor its outputs for troubleshooting.

+{: .note }
+To make running minicom easier, consider creating a [permanent alias](https://askubuntu.com/questions/154640/how-to-add-an-alias-to-a-command-in-terminal) by editing your .bashrc file.
+Adding the line `alias start-minicom='minicom -D /dev/mbot_tty -b 115200'` to the end of your .bashrc file will let you run minicom using the command `start-minicom`.

 ### Install the rest of the MBot Code